 A: Your home office must be your principal place of business, used regularly and exclusively for business.
 You can’t claim yourkid’s bedroom is a home office, for instance.And it must be on your property – not in someone else’s building.

 A: There are many business expenses unrelated to the home, such as advertising, office supplies, legal fees, professional dues and subscriptions, that are fully deductible for freelancers.
 If you travel to meet clients or attend conferences, that’s deductible.
 And if you entertain clients – pick up the tab for a meal or concert – that’s all tax deductible.

 A: It’s very important to keep good records, either electronically or on paper.
 Establishing a separate business bank account, rather than running business expenses through your personal checking account, simplifies record keeping.
 And so does using a designated credit card for business expenses: Review your statements for that card to make sure you’re not missing items that could be taken as expense deductions on your tax return.

 A: When you’re self-employed, you need to set up your own savings for retirement.
 Opening a retirement account, such as an IRA, allows you to put aside pre-tax money every year for retirement.
-In 2015, you can contribute up to $5,500 (or $6,500 if you’re age 50 or older) to an IRA account.
 These contributions are made pre-tax, meaning they lower your income level and your tax liability.
-You have until April 18, 2016 to make your 2015 IRA contribution.
+You have until the April tax deadline each year to make your IRA contribution.
 Make sure you determine how much of your IRA contribution you can deduct; the amount varies depending on whether your spouse is covered by a retirement plan through an employer.

 Also, if you have college students and you’re paying higher-education costs, the American Opportunity Tax Credit may apply to you at tax time.
 It’s the most generous credit and can be applied to more than one student at a time if you are footing the bill for your kids’ educations.